What Is Overindulgent Parenting

 This could involve showering the child with material possessions, offering excessive praise or attention, or being overly lenient with rules and boundaries.

 The intention behind these actions was to help the child feel better and alleviate their suffering during difficult times.
-However, despite the parents’ good intentions, overindulgence could contribute to the child’s unhealthy development of behaviors or expectations.
+However, despite the parents’ good intentions, overindulgence could contribute to the child’s development of bad behavior or unrealistic expectations.

 Negative Effects Of Overindulgence Parenting